-Join George Maestri for an in-depth discussion in this video Importing motion data, part of Up and Running with MotionBuilder.
+Join George Maestri for an in-depth discussion in this video Importing motion data, part of Learning MotionBuilder.

 - Let's go ahead and take this a step further…and start working with motion data.…Now this could be motion capture data…or key frame data and the workflow is basically the same.…We can take data from one character…and apply it to others,…and MotionBuilder is exceptionally good at this.…Let's go ahead and start with the workflow.…We're going to start by importing some motion data,…and then we're going to apply it to a character.…The first step is to bring in some motion capture data…and get it ready to apply.…